brunexgeek/protogen/README.md

 ## Limitations

 These are the current limitations of the implementation.
 Some of them may be removed in future versions.

+Proto3 parser:
 - You cannot import additional ``.proto`` files;
 - Circular references are not supported;
-- Messages used by other messages *must* be declared first.
+- Messages used by other messages *must* be declared first;

+JSON parser:
+- Strings do not support ``\u`` to specify unicode endpoints